Namrajp/python-fundamentals/README.md

 Lists are collection of values of same or different types. :hammmer:
 ## Tuples :fire:
 Tuples are collection of unique values. :pray:

+## Dictionary :blue_book:
+Simlar to objects in Js.

+## Conditionals :kiss:
+Conditional is used to provide logic :brain: to programs
+if: elif: else:

+## Loop
+for in :
+## Modules